WeGoToMars/WikiRacer/README.md

 It represents the "proper" approach, finding all paths of minimal length simultaneously.
 Therefore, it was chosen as a target for the benchmark as I was wondering how close to its length I could come without using stored data.

-However, storing ~10 GB of data has to be continuously re-downloaded and rebuilt to keep up with Wikipedia changes, which is a significant limitation of their approach.
+However, that uses up a big chunk of RAM and requires ~10 GB of data has to be continuously re-downloaded and rebuilt to keep up with Wikipedia changes, which a a significant limitation.